murchandamus/bips/bip-update-process.md

 The Author header is replaced with the Authors header in all BIPs.

-#### Proponents header
+#### Shepherds header

-The optional Proponents header is introduced to distinguish the original authors of a BIP from later successors.
+The optional Shepherds header is introduced to distinguish the original authors of a BIP from later successors.

 #### Discussion header